KitBaroness/nd992-c2-identity-access-control/Step 6: AWS Config/exercises/starter/README.md

 Within the submission template, under Steps 5 & 6 > Submission 5, provide a screenshot of the bad-policy-that-breaks-enterprise-restrictions policy being marked non-compliant.

 ![alt text](image.png)
-* Why is there a step 5 checklist in step 6???
+// Why is there a step 5 checklist in step 6.
+You need to reiterate lesson 5 instructions that carry over to 6 for "template"